 as well as industry groups, community organisations, culture and the

 voluntary sectors from across the city centre.
 We can no longer rely on the local authority to do everything in our city - we, as businesses, need to take the lead.
-Plus, as an independent entity, we have the ability to fund our own projects, as well as influence other key projects that are being delivered by organisations like Wakefield Council.
+Plus, as an independent entity, we have the ability to fund our own projects, as well as influence other key projects that are being delivered by organisations like Wakefield Council and other key partners.
 The BID also has the opportunity to bid for match funding to levy additional funds and drive the best possible value for levy payers.

 In February 2017, Wakefield city centre businesses voted YES to a BID being formed.
-A BID company is now being created and a board appointed.
-The board will shortly appoint the BID Project Manager so that delivery of key projects can begin.
-It's an exciting time for Wakefield City Centre and our businesses.
+A BID company was then formed with a board appointed and BID manager in place.
+It's an exciting time for Wakefield city centre and our businesses.